 While Medicare Parts A and B (also called “Original Medicare”) cover some health care costs, they don’t pay for everything.
 That’s where an AARP® Medicare Supplement Insurance Plan, insured by UnitedHealthcare Insurance Company, may help.
 Medicare supplement insurance plans (also called “Medigap”) from private insurers complement your Medicare coverage.
 These plans help cover some of your out-of-pocket expenses not paid by Medicare.

-Standardized Medicare supplement insurance plan benefits are set by the federal government.
+Standardized Medicare supplement insurance plan (Medigap) benefits are set by the federal government.
 That means the basic benefit structure for each plan is the same, no matter which insurance company is selling it to you.

 Some plan features are:

+Benefits and cost vary depending on the plan you choose.
 You pay a monthly premium and some out-of-pocket costs.

 Medicare supplement (Medigap) and Medicare Advantage† plans are different from one another.
 A Medicare supplement plan may be purchased if you have Medicare Parts A and B coverage.
 If you join a Medicare Advantage Plan, you'll still have Medicare, but you'll get your Medicare Part A and Medicare Part B coverage from the Medicare Advantage Plan, not Original Medicare, and sometimes prescription drug benefits are included with these plans.